OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 {::boilerplate bcp14-tagged}

 # Terminology

-Disclosure
+{: vspace="0"}
+Disclosure:
 : Disclosure (Ethics Disclosure, or self-disclosure) is application-specific information about the data collection, data-processing, and decision-making practices of a Product, provided by the Product Vendor (an individual developer or an organization).

-Disclosure Feed
+Disclosure Feed:
 : A historical sequence of Disclosures, made for a specific Product.

-Vendor
+Vendor:
 : A legal person (an individual developer or an organization) that owns one or several end-user Products, or acts as a Supplier and provides Components for other Vendors.

-Integrator
+Integrator:
 : A legal person (an individual developer or an organization) that deploys technology-powered services to the end-users based on Product(s) from third-party Vendors.

-Product
+Product:
 : An IT system in the form of software, software as a service system, application, software component, application programming interface, or a physically embodied automated decision-making agent.

-Component
+Component:
 : An IT system supplied by Vendor and integrated/embedded into end-user Products.
 Components themselves do not necessarily interface with end-users.

-Upstream Component
+Upstream Component:
 : A Component that sends its outputs to the Product Downstream in the data processing chain.
 Disclosure for the Upstream Component is represented as a Child relative to the Disclosure node of the Downstream Product.

-Downstream Component
+Downstream Component:
 : A Component that receives inputs from the Components Upstream in the data processing chain.
 Disclosure for the Downstream Component is represented as a Parent relative to the Disclosure node of the Upstream Component.

-Automated Decision-Making (ADM)
+Automated Decision-Making (ADM):
 : The automated decision-making is the process of making a decision by automated means without any human involvement.
 These decisions can be based on factual data, as well as on digitally created profiles or inferred data.

-OETP Disclosure Format
+OETP Disclosure Format:
 : A machine-readable Disclosure with predefined structure, supplied in the JSON format.

-Validation
+Validation:
 : A sequence of automated software-based checks to control validity and security elements in the OETP Disclosure.

-Auditor
+Auditor:
 : A third-party legal person trusted to perform Verification checks and to issue Verification Proofs.

-Auditing software
+Auditing software:
 : An automated software-based tool authorized to perform Verification checks and to issue Verification Proofs.

-Verification
+Verification:
 : A procedure to control the correspondence of the elements in the OETP Disclosure and the actual data processing and data collection practices of the Vendors.

-Verification Proof
+Verification Proof:
 : A result of the formal Disclosure Verification procedure presented to a requestor.

-Chaining
+Chaining:
 : A process of combining Disclosures of individual Components into a composite high-level Disclosure for a Product.

-Label
+Label:
 : User-facing graphical illustrations and textual descriptions of the Product that facilitate understanding of the values and risks the Product carries.

 # Protocol Model